 2. Binders.
 Binding paste is a useful food supplement that is high in fiber to help bulk up your dog’s stools again.
 This prevents fluid loss in the stools and allows your dog to absorb more nutrients from their food.

 Binders often only need to be used short term until your dog’s diarrhea resolves and they can be used in combination with bland/specialized diets.
 Many binders also contain a probiotic.

 Check out this product on Amazon:

 3. Plenty of water.
 A dog with diarrhea can very quickly become dehydrated as they lose fluids in their watery poop.
 It’s therefore vital to help keep them hydrated.
-Make sure there’s plenty of bowls of fresh water available.
+Make sure there are plenty of bowls of fresh water available.
 If they don’t want water from a bowl then try running some cold water by them as they may prefer this.
-Fluids with more flavor like chicken-broth may be a good alternative if your dog is being picky – just be sure that the broth you choose doesn’t contain any onions or garlic.
+Fluids with more flavor like chicken broth may be a good alternative if your dog is being picky – just be sure that the broth you choose doesn’t contain any onions or garlic.